simonmichael/hledger/hledger/hledger.m4.md

 3. Be conservative about what you put in your config file; try to consider the effect on all your reports.
 4. To troubleshoot the effect of config files, run with `--debug` or `--debug 8`.

-The config file feature was added in hledger 1.40 and is considered *experimental*.
+The config file feature was added in hledger 1.40.

 ## Shell completions